pixie-io/docs.px.dev/content/en/tutorials/pixie-101/database-query-profiling.md

 ## Request Health by Pod

-To see the health of a pod's MySQL requests, we’ll use the `px/mysql_stats` script:
+To see MySQL latency, error, and throughput rate for all pods in your cluster, we’ll use the `px/mysql_stats` script:

 1. Open the [Live UI](http://work.withpixie.ai/) and select `px/mysql_stats` from the `script` drop-down menu.